MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Management/Get-Process.md

 [Win32_Process](/windows/win32/cimwin32prov/win32-process).

 The default display of a process is a table that includes the following columns.
-For a description of all of the properties of process objects, see [Process Properties](/dotnet/api/system.diagnostics.process).
+For a description of all the properties of process objects, see
+[Process Properties](/dotnet/api/system.diagnostics.process).

 - **Handles**: The number of handles that the process has opened.